-Bake: Preheat your oven to 425 degrees F and line a large, rimmed baking sheet or a 13×9-inch baking dish with foil.
-Arrange the seasoned chicken thighs on the pan and bake in the preheat oven for about 25-30 minutes.
+- Bake: Preheat your oven to 425 ℉ and line a large, rimmed baking sheet or a 13×9-inch baking dish with foil.
+Arrange the seasoned chicken thighs on the pan and bake in the preheated oven for about 25-30 minutes.

 Chicken thighs should reach an internal temperature of 165 degrees F. All chicken is safe to eat at this temperature.
 You can usually remove chicken from the oven at 160 degrees and it will rise in temperature as it rests.

 Boneless chicken thighs will take about 20-30 minutes at 425℉.
 The exact time will depend on the size of your chicken thighs and can vary by oven.
 Always cook the chicken to 165℉, and you can even go to 170℉ with dark mean.

 This will vary from recipe to recipe.
 Covering will steam the chicken instead of browning it.
 So these chicken thighs should be baked uncovered, while a chicken and rice casserole needs steam to cook the rice and must be covered.